humansdotai/docs-humans/learn/GLOSSARY.md

 | [Tendermint Core](https://docs.tendermint.com/)                                          | The consensus engine, called [Tendermint Core](https://docs.tendermint.com/), ensures that the same transactions are recorded on every machine in the same order.                                     |
 | [Application Blockchain Interface (ABCI)](https://docs.tendermint.com/master/spec/abci/) | The application interface, called the [Application Blockchain Interface (ABCI)](https://docs.tendermint.com/master/spec/abci/), enables the transactions to be processed in any programming language. |

-Tendermint has evolved to be a general purpose blockchain consensus engine that can host arbitrary application states.
+Tendermint has evolved to be a general-purpose blockchain consensus engine that can host arbitrary application states.
 Since Tendermint can replicate arbitrary applications, it can be used as a plug-and-play replacement for the consensus engines of other blockchains.
 Evmos is such an example of an ABCI application